-After the confrontation at Sailly-Saillisel, the Newfoundland Battalion retired to the rear area by train, to an encampment at Meaulté.
+After the confrontation at Sailly-Saillisel at the beginning of March the Newfoundland Battalion had then retired to the rear area by train, to an encampment at Meaulté.
 There, and later at Camps-en-Amienois - even further behind the lines - the Newfoundland unit was to spend almost the entire remainder of that month.